 This application development method eliminates much of the tediousness associated with developing, deploying, maintaining and updating applications built with traditional software development frameworks and techniques.
-You are able to deliver business value quickly and continually improve on those applications as your business evolves.
+You are able to deliver business value quickly and achieve operational agility by continually improving on those applications as your business evolves.

 Low-code technology hides the underlying complexities of development and deployment that are not directly tied to addressing business needs, so application developers can be faster and more productive when creating, improving, and maintaining business applications.

 The best low-code platforms are places where IT and the lines of business partner on new approaches for building applications that solve complex business problems.
 This can help IT stay ahead of business requests, and frees up time for scarce, highly skilled IT resources to work on the most complex and specialized digital transformation efforts.

 The market-driven demand for faster process innovation is far outpacing the methods and resources available to support it, putting businesses at risk of falling behind expectations and competition.
 To keep up with tech disruption, every business must run at market speed.
 Mounting pressure from customers, employees, and investors for more value means it's now a strategic priority to perfect the hundreds of processes that make your business competitively unique in the market.

 The term “low-code” was first coined in 2014 by Forrester and used to define development platforms focused on simplicity and ease of use.
 Since then, the low-code market has exploded with products designed to make IT developers more productive and turn those without a software development background into business application developers.
 The digital world is rapidly evolving and traditional coding is creating a barrier between organizations and their big ideas.
 The only ways to get over that barrier is–learn to code or use a low-code development platform.